 I agree that this should be the last option for the birth parents, and it often is.
 I know in my case it was.
 I sat and thought about all my options.
 I dreamed about winning the lotto. queried what if I found a job a week after she was born.
 I looked at all my options all T’s and M and E’s options.
 The end of the day there was no option that put my girls first other than adoption.

-There was NO ONE to help me and I wasn’t a young mother I don’t like the assumption that birthmoms are young women or that they have not looked at all options it maybe different in other countries but in SA you look at all your options with your social worker.
+NO ONE to help me and I wasn’t a young mother I don’t like the assumption that birthmoms are young women or that they have not looked at all options it maybe different in other countries but in SA you look at all your options with your social worker.
 Birthmoms come from all walks of life.
 Trust me on this.

 Adopted people know we are a second choice, a “Plan B,” a solution to someone else’s problem.